Changing consumer demands

 Ready to serve

-The first commercially available product via v2food is a plant-based protein burger which will be sold in Australia from food retailer Hungry Jacks.
+The first commercially available product via v2food is a plant-based protein burger which is sold in Australia from food retailer Hungry Jacks.
 A v2food mince product is now also available through food meal-kit delivery service Marley Spoon, giving consumers the option to create their meals at home.

 We are carrying out environmental lifecycle assessments to identify continuing areas of improvement to not only develop a nutritious but also sustainable product line to give consumers a wide choice that meets their health and environmental demands.
-Plans are underway to develop a wider range of plant-based protein alternative foods and make these products commercially available in supermarkets and restaurants across Australia.
+A wider range of plant-based protein foods have been and are being developed and are commercially available in supermarkets and restaurants across Australia.